zephir-lang/zephir-docs/en/install.rst

 .. code-block:: bash

 	$ sudo apt-get update
-	$ sudo apt-get install git gcc make re2c php7.0 php7.0-json php7.0-dev libpcre3-dev
+	$ sudo apt-get install git gcc make re2c php php-json php-dev libpcre3-dev

-Since Zephir is written in PHP you need to have installed a recent version of PHP and it must be available in your console:
+Since Zephir is written in PHP, you need to have a recent version of PHP installed, and it must be available in your console:

 .. code-block:: bash